While you cannot get your period while pregnant, you may experience spotting or bleeding for other reasons.

-Bleeding isn’t necessarily a sign of something bad.
-Many women go on to have healthy babies after experiencing spotting during their first trimester.
+Bleeding is a warning sign, but it doesn’t have to be something bad.
+Many people go on to have healthy babies after experiencing spotting during their first trimester.
 If you do bleed during pregnancy, it’s related to something else other than regular menstruation.

 After all, periods only happen when you’re not pregnant.
 Learn about the different types of bleeding during pregnancy and when you need to call your OB-GYN.

-Between 25 and 30 percent of women spot during early pregnancy.
+Between 15 and 25 percent of people spot during early pregnancy.
 Some of the causes are:

 - implantation bleeding